Fault levels

 11kV | 250 MVA | 13.1 kA |

-Pole transformer size is written on the transformer tank and is visible from the ground.
+The pole transformer size is written on the transformer tank (for newer transformers) and is visible from the ground.
+The padmount transformer size is also written on the tank (for newer transformers).

 Requesting detailed information